Research Experiences for Undergraduates (REU)

 Q: Will the REU program be held in person or online this year?

-A: We expect that the Haystack internship program will be held in person this year, as it was in summer 2022.
+A: We expect that the Haystack internship program will be held in person this year.
 However, this decision is affected by local and MIT safety and health regulations.
-We continue to monitor the situation closely.
 (In 2020 and 2021, our research internship program was successfully held completely remote due to the COVID pandemic.)

 Q: Do you send notification letters when my application is submitted?